BeamIO-Inc/espa-product-formatter/README.md

 ## Release Notes
-  * Fixed a bug in the handlig of negative UTM zones for Sentinel-2.
+  * Fixed a bug in the handling of negative UTM zones for Sentinel-2.
   * Fixed a bug in the determination of the UL/LR corners and bounding coords in the XML file for Sentinel-2.
   * Change examples in the tools to use Collection 2 filenames.